dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/enterprise-permissions.md

 - **Has permissions on:** Authorized projects, account-level settings
 - **License restrictions:** must have a developer license

-Project Creators have write and read only access to dbt Cloud accounts, but do not have permissions to modify SSO settings and account integrations.
+Project Creators have write and read-only access to dbt Cloud accounts, but do not have the permissions required to modify SSO settings and account integrations.

 Users with Project Creator permissions can: